El Paso: The Scenic City in Texas Blending US and Mexican Culture

 9. El Paso Mission Trail

-El Paso Mission Trail is a series of beautiful Catholic churches and old buildings along the city.
+El Paso Mission Trail is a series of beautiful Catholic churches and old historic buildings at the edge of the city.
 These buildings date back to the late 1500s during the early settlement of the Spaniards.
 At the beginning of the trail, there's a visitor center where you can find information about the buildings and their history.
-The Mission de Corpus Christi de Ysleta del Sur is one of the most impressive of the beautiful structures with its gorgeous Spanish architecture.
+The Mission de Corpus Christi de Ysleta del Sur is one of the most impressive of the beautiful structures found in the area with its gorgeous Spanish architecture.

 Name：El Paso Mission Trail